saikumar970/digital-logic-design-iiith/SRIP/README.md

 1. With The help of Theory Page , try to build the Register Circuit.
 2. First of all build the basic Register .
-3. Then make the Ring SISO
+3. Then make the  SISO
 4. If You are unable to make it , load the circuit directly and use it
 5. Use OSC frequence input to analyze the output